It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 No doubt resolutions are easy to create.
 But this is also the part where the problem lies.

 New Year’s resolutions are easier said than done.

 Planning for the whole year round is easy.
-But for some people, sticking to their resolutions is hard, leaving them dumping their purpose and revert to their old ways.
+But for some people, sticking to their resolutions is hard, leaving them dumping their purpose and reverting to their old ways.

 Within a couple of weeks after New Year, some people already have broken or abandoned their New Year’s Resolutions.